andrsd/otter/docs/user/object-params.rst

 :background2: Used if ``gradient_background`` is True.

-:viewports: List of ``viewport`` s.
+:viewports: List of :ref:`viewports`.

-:colorbars: List of ``colorbar`` s.
+:colorbars: List of :ref:`colorbar` s.

-:annotations: List of ``annotation`` s.
+:annotations: List of :ref:`annotations`.

-:frame: Optional.
+:frame: *Optional*.
 File name mask of rendered images.

-:location: Optional.
+:location: *Optional*.
 Location where the images are rendered.
 By default rendering happens in some temp location determined by the operation system.

 .. _viewports: